grittibetti/ORCCA/README.md

 for CCA calculation as it provides several other CCA algorithms that can be used in algorithm comparison.
 Please feel free to delete the cca_zoo dependency in the manuscript by deleting line2 and ORCCA_cor function.

-Some small exmaples for using ORCCA:
+# Some working exmaples for using ORCCA:

-# Generate ORCCA mapping for a given pair of dataset X and Y with 5 reselected random features
+1. Generate ORCCA mapping for a given pair of dataset X and Y with 5 reselected random features

 sample = ORCCA(X,Y,width1=0.1)

 sample.ORCCA_mapping(m=5)

-# Calculate the canonical correlations for a given pair of dataset X and Y with 5 reselected random features
+2. Calculate the canonical correlations for a given pair of dataset X and Y with 5 reselected random features

 sample = ORCCA(X,Y,width1=0.1)